What is Rhinoplasty (Nose Job)?

 Nose surgery reshapes the nose, which may include a reduction or increase in parts of the nose, hump or bump removal, changing the shape of the nasal tip or bridge, narrowing the span of the nostrils or changing the angle between the nose and upper lip – thereby correcting a drooping nasal tip.
 It may also correct a birth defect or injury, or help relieve breathing problems.

 What to Expect with Rhinoplasty Surgery

 Rhinoplasty can enhance your appearance and self-confidence, but it won’t necessarily alter your features to match your ideal, or change the way people interact with you on a daily basis.
 Before you decide to have a cosmetic surgery procedure, maintain reasonable expectations and discuss carefully with your plastic surgeon.
 Rhinoplasty can be performed to meet aesthetic goals or for reconstructive purposes such as correcting birth defects or breathing problems.

-Ideal Candidate for a Nose Job
+Am I a Candidate for a Nose Job?

 The best candidates for nose surgery are those who are looking for improvement, not perfection, in their physical appearance.
 Those who undergo a nose job typically are self-conscious about the way they look.
 Nose surgery can help transform the look and shape of your nose to boost your confidence and help you feel more comfortable about your features.

 Age may also be a factor to consider.
 Many surgeons prefer not to operate on teenagers until after they’ve completed their growth spurt – around 14 or 15 for girls, a bit later for boys.
 It’s important to consider teenagers’ social and emotional adjustment, and to make sure it’s what they, and not what their parents want.